josuneha/AzureBigData-analytics/WDS/Whiteboard design session trainer guide - Big data and visualization.md

 ### Customer needs

-1. Want to modernize their analytics platform, without sacrificing the ability to query their data using SQL.
+1. Want to modernize their analytics platform, without sacrificing the ability to query their data using SQL

-2. Need an approach that can store all of their data, including the unmodified source data and the cleansed data from which they query for production purposes.
+1. Need an approach that can store all of their data, including the unmodified source data and the cleansed data from which they query for production purposes

-3. Want to understand how they will load their large quantity of historical data into Azure.
+1. Want to understand how they will load their large quantity of historical data into Azure

-4. Need to be able to query the weather forecast and use it as input to their flight delay predictions.
+1. Need to be able to query the weather forecast and use it as input to their flight delay predictions

-5. Desire a proof of concept (PoC) machine learning model that takes as input their historical data on flight delays and weather conditions in order to identify whether a flight is likely to be delayed or not.
+1. Desire a proof of concept (PoC) machine learning model that takes as input their historical data on flight delays and weather conditions in order to identify whether a flight is likely to be delayed or not

-6. Need web-based visualizations of the flight delay predictions.
+1. Need web-based visualizations of the flight delay predictions

 ### Customer objections